pbelmann/guidelines/README.md

 Our Meetings consist of four parts:

+* **Sprint Review**
+  The developer team should show every new feature in the staging version of the portal.
+The product owner must check which sprint items are done.
+(99% percent of the task is not done!).
+The developer team decides which items should be part of the next sprint or maybe can not be continued.
+Under certain conditions the product backlog must be adapted.

+* **Retrospective**
+  In the context of the Retrospective the developer team tries to improve the next sprint based on the experiece of the last one.
+For example the team could decide to modify the definition of done.
+Questions should be asked like
+    * How was the collaboration with others?
+    * How can we improve our communication?
+    * Do we really need all the development tools?
+Maybe we can remove our even swap out specific tools.
+    * How can we build faster and better our product?

 * **Sprint planning 1:**
   This part answers the question which product increment should be created in the next sprint.
   It is based on the current product backlog, the current development status and the velocity